Bluejays hold for victory on road over Waverly

-WAVERLY – In a contest that went down to the wire, The Ashland Senior Legion baseball team held on for a 7-6 win over the Waverly Empire Netting and Fence Seniors in Waverly on June 6.
+WAVERLY- In a contest that went down to the wire, The Ashland Senior Legions held on for a 7-6 win over the Empire Netting and Fence Seniors in Waverly on June 6.
 They followed that up by knocking off Concordia at home 9-1.

-In that matchup with Empire, the Bluejays put up one run in the first, second, third and fourth innings.
+In that matchup with Netting and Fence, the Bluejays put up one run in the first, second, third and fourth.
 Their biggest inning of the game came in the top of the sixth when they put up three runs.

 With two outs in the sixth, Cody Pluta was hit by a pitch and Cade Bridges was walked.
 A single on a line drive to right field by Dawson Thies scored one and Maxwell Bendler doubled to center field which scored two.